linagora/openpaas-doc/_docs/modules/calendar/index.md

 The calendar module supports two kinds of shared calendars:

-* Delegated calendars: when an owner delegates his own calendars to other users.
+* **Delegated calendars**: when an owner delegates his own calendars to other users.
 For example, a manager can delegate his calendars to his secretary.
-* Public calendars: an owner can set his calendars to public.
+* **Public calendars**: an owner can set his calendars to public.
 Other users, or external ones, can subscribe to such calendars and see events.

 There are some differences between these types of shared calendars, the main ones are:

 * Delegated calendars represent a privileged access for a given calendar to a specific user.
 * Public calendars can be seen by everyone, and any user can add them.
 In some cases, any users are also abe to create events in public calendars.

+Shared calendars come with **rights**: Rights are applied to users who are looking at other users calendars.

+- **Free/Busy**: User can only see that the calendar owner is free or busy in a timeperiod.
+The details of the events are not available.
+- **Read**: User has access to all the event informations but can not change anything.
+- **Write**: User has access to all the event informations and can change anything.
+- **Administration**: User can do anything on the calendar (edit, delete, etc) as well as on the calendar events.

 ### Public calendars